 Most people with lupus experience periods of increased disease activity called flares, during which worsening inflammation causes more intense or new symptoms depending on where the inflammation is happening.
 Between flares, symptoms may improve or disappear.
-Triggers for lupus flares differ between people, but common triggers include sunlight or fluorescent light, exhaustion, emotional stress, infection, injury, and medications such as sulfa drugs, antibiotics, and diuretics (water pills).
+Triggers for lupus flares differ between people, but common triggers include:

 There are several types of lupus, and lupus symptoms are different for each person.
 Some types of lupus are limited to the skin, while systemic lupus erythematosus (SLE) attacks other types of tissues.
 The type of lupus a person is diagnosed with can change over time.

 Writings by the Greek doctor Hippocrates described lupus-like ulcers several hundred years before the common era.
 The word “lupus” was first applied to a skin disease by Herbernus of Tours in 916 C.E.
 Lupus, which is Latin for “wolf,” may have been chosen because the distinctive malar rash reminded doctors of a wolf bite, or because it resembled the facial markings of a wolf.